-Facility is a designated Major.
+$\boxtimes$ Facility is a designated Major.
 Facility continuously or routinely exceeds its design flow.
 Facility that exceeds its design population equivalent (PE) for BOD 5 whether or not its design flow is being exceeded.
 Facility (whether primarily domestic or industrial) that alters its production process throughout the year.
 Facility handles large quantities of toxic substances, or substances that are toxic in large amounts.
-Facility has Water Quality-based Effluent Limitations for toxic substances (other than NH 3) \boxtimes Facility is a municipality with a Design Flow $\ge 22,500$ gpd.
+Facility has Water Quality-based Effluent Limitations for toxic substances (other than NH 3 ) $\boxtimes$ Facility is a municipality with a Design Flow ≥ 22,500 gpd.
 Other - please justify.

 ✓ At this time, the permittee is not required to conduct WET test for this facility.
-The previous permit included requirements to conduct an Acute WET test once during the permit cycle.
+The previous permit included requirements to conduct an Acute WET test once per year and an once per permit cycle Chronic WET test.
 The permit writer conducted a reasonable potential determination for all anticipated pollutants and established numeric effluent limitations where reasonable potential exists.
-Also, the facility has passed previous Acute WET tests.
-The permit writer determined the facility does not have reasonable potential to exceed narrative water quality standards for acute toxicity at this time and the acute WET testing requirements have been removed from this permit.
+Also, the facility has passed previous Acute WET tests and the previous Chronic WET test.
+The permit writer determined the facility does not have reasonable potential to exceed narrative water quality standards for acute and chronic toxicity at this time and the WET testing requirements have been removed from this permit.
 This determination will be reevaluated during the next permit renewal.